Sockeye: a language for analyzing hardware documentation: Abstract

 \section{Abstract}

-Systems programmers have to consolidate the ever growing hardware mess present on modern \glspl{soc}.
-Correctly programming a multitude of components, providing functionality but also security, is a difficult problem: semantics of individual units are described in English prose, descriptions are often underspecified, and prone to inaccuracies.
+The ever increasing complexity of hardware platforms poses a challenge to systems programmers.
+Correctly programming a multitude of components, providing functionality \emph{and} security, is difficult: semantics of individual units are described in prose, underspecified, and prone to inaccuracies.
 Rigorous statements about platform security are often impossible.

 We introduce a domain-specific language to describe hardware semantics, assumptions about software behavior, and desired security properties.
-We then create machine-readable specifications for a diverse set of eight \glspl{soc} from their reference manuals, and formally prove their (in-)security.
+We then create machine-readable specifications for a diverse set of eight platforms from their reference manuals, and formally prove their (in-)security.
 In addition to security proofs about memory confidentiality and integrity, we discover a handful of documentation errors.
-Finally, our analysis also revealed a vulnerability on a real-world server chip.
-Our tooling offers system integrators a way of formally describing security properties for entire \glspl{soc}, and means to prove them or find counterexamples to them.
+Finally, our analysis also revealed a vulnerability on a real-world server chip, which was confirmed by the vendor to apply to a wide family of deployed network appliances.
+Our tooling offers system integrators a way of formally describing security properties for whole platforms, and the means to find counterexamples, or proving them correct.